Local Government Climate Action Program

 - Enable knowledge sharing among local governments and Modern Treaty Nations to promote innovative climate action across the province

 - Measure and report corporate greenhouse gas emissions

-- a completed and signed attestation form to confirm all funds were, or will be, used towards climate action
+- Have their Chief Financial Officer, or equivalent position, sign the attestation form (at the end of the survey) to confirm all funds were, or will be, used towards climate action

 Support for Indigenous communities